General terms and conditions (GTC)

-1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) apply to all current and future business relationships between PREVENCY GmbH (hereinafter referred to as “PREVENCY”) and the client (hereinafter referred to as “client”) (hereinafter jointly referred to as “Parties”).
+1.1 These General Terms and Conditions (hereinafter “GTC”) apply to all current and future business relationships between PREVENCY GmbH (hereinafter “PREVENCY”) and the client (hereinafter “client”) (hereinafter jointly “parties”).
 They do not apply to clients who are consumers within the meaning of § 13 BGB.
-These GTC cover the conclusion and execution of contracts for the use of the services and products of PREVENCY GmbH.
+These GTC extend to the conclusion and execution of contracts for the use of the services and products of PREVENCY GmbH.

 1.2 The contractual partner of the client is the